 People Also Ask

 Yes, you can make a homemade carpet refresher.
-A simple and effective recipe involves mixing baking soda with a few drops of your preferred essential oil, such as lavender or lemon.
-Combine one cup of baking soda with 10 to 15 drops of oil, then sprinkle the mixture evenly over your carpet.
+A simple and effective recipe involves mixing one cup of baking soda with 15 to 20 drops of your favorite essential oil, such as lavender or lemon.
+Stir the mixture well to distribute the oil evenly, then sprinkle it lightly over your carpet.
 Let it sit for at least 15 minutes, or longer for deeper odor absorption, before vacuuming thoroughly.
-This natural solution helps neutralize odors without harsh chemicals.
-For persistent stains or deep cleaning, professional services like those from Queens Carpets Cleaning can provide a more thorough treatment to restore your carpet's freshness and extend its life.
+This natural method helps neutralize odors without harsh chemicals.
+For a more intensive clean or stubborn stains, professional services like Queens Carpets Cleaning can provide a deeper, more reliable result using industry-grade equipment.